School Science Lessons

 The grubs make holes right through the trunk and may go around and ring

-Get some Ikofala or "crazy ants" to come into
+Get some Ikofala or "crazy ants" to come into the cocoa trees.

-drive away the weevils.

 The Pipturus plant attracts the cocoa weevils.

 23.1.3 Amblypelta cocophaga

 They have very long feelers, but in the young bugs the feelers are thick.